 - if you are using any other type of skin product

 Some MEDICINES MAY INTERACT with Elidel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Azole antifungals (eg, fluconazole, itraconazole, ketoconazole), calcium channel blockers (eg, diltiazem), cimetidine, or macrolide antibiotics (eg, erythromycin) because they may increase the risk of Elidel's side effects
+- Calcium channel blockers (eg, diltiazem), cimetidine, erythromycin, fluconazole, itraconazole, or ketoconazole because they may increase the risk of Elidel's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Elidel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.